grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 : Enter a name to specify the data source in panels, queries, and Explore.

 **Default**
-: The default data source will be pre-selected for new panels.
+: The default data source is pre-selected for new panels.

 ### HTTP